FAQ: Is a Russia-U.S. prisoner swap possible?

 But last summer, Ryabkov suggested the United States should “free Yaroshenko, swap him for an American or Americans who are serving their sentence here,” according to the Interfax news agency.
 He did not specifically mention Whelan or other Americans in custody.

-Speaking after the verdict Monday, Sullivan, the U.S. ambassador, said he was in no position to discuss prisoner exchanges.
+Speaking after the June 15 verdict, Sullivan, the U.S. ambassador, said he was in no position to discuss prisoner exchanges.
 Asked if President Trump would personally appeal to Russian President Vladimir Putin for Whelan’s release, Sullivan declined to comment.
 Whelan also has Canadian, Irish and British citizenship.

 “I know that others in the Russian government have suggested this idea, but we don’t trade people,” Sullivan added.
 “We focus on individual justice.”